Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the Strait Times, with positive feedback from the people, Singapore continues to implement and plan to expand the Healthier SG program to improve the effectiveness of the preventive healthcare system.

-Accordingly, from November, citizens and permanent residents (PR) aged 40-59 will be invited to register for the Healthier SG program.
+Accordingly, from next November, citizens and permanent residents (PR) aged 40-59 will be invited to register for the Healthier SG program.
 Statistics show that the population in this age group is about 1 million people.
-Statistics from the Ministry of Health (MOH) show that since July, 400,000 citizens and permanent residents have registered for Healthier SG.
+Statistics from the Ministry of Health (MOH) show that since July, 400,000 citizens and permanent residents have registered to participate in Healthier SG.

-There are currently about 1,022 polyclinics out of 1,200 clinics under the Community Health Support Programme participating in the programme.
+There are currently 1,022 polyclinics out of 1,200 clinics under the Community Health Support Programme participating in the programme.
 To encourage more people, especially those aged 65 and above, to sign up, MOH deployed Healthier SG ambassadors to various community touchpoints from 20 October to 1 December.
-With the Healthier SG roadshows concluding in November, MOH continued its outreach by deploying additional mobile teams of Healthier SG ambassadors to existing nursing homes and community-level events.
-Meanwhile, the programme registration branches at all 22 designated polyclinics will continue to operate.
+With the Healthier SG roadshows concluding in November, MOH continued its outreach by deploying additional mobile teams of Healthier SG ambassadors to existing senior centres and community-level events.
+Meanwhile, programme registration branches at all 22 designated polyclinics will continue to operate.

 Người dân Singapore tham gia Healthier SG ảnh 1